Hamatti/ptcgo-parser/README.md

 All forms of contributions are welcomed!

 - Did you notice a bug?
 Open an issue!
 - Is there a mistake in PTCGO -> PokemonTCG.io id mapping?
-Open an issue or add it to `/lib/exceptions.js` and open a Pull Request!
+Open an issue (functionality to fix these directly upcoming!).
 - New functionality?
 Feel free to open an issue (and optionally start developing the solution and create a PR).

 ## Versioning